miekg/skydns2/README.md

 #### NS Records

-SkyDNS will internally synthesis name which will be used for NS records.
-The first nameserver used will be named `ns1.dns.skydns.local` in the default setup .
-Extra nameserver will be numbered ns2, ns3, etc. The subdomain `dns.skydns.local` will take precedence over services with a similar name.
+SkyDNS will report a nameserver for the address it is listening on.
+The name of this nameserver is `ns.dns.skydns.local` in the default setup.

 #### PTR Records: Reverse Addresses